 Keyword Research Resources

-One commonly used starting point for keyword research is the Google AdWords Keyword tool.
+One commonly used starting point for keyword research is the Google AdWords Keyword tool (You’ll need to sign into AdSense with your Gmail account).
 These are some of its benefits:

 - Makes keyword suggestions